sandeep-tukaram/algods/ds/array/README.md

 a.
 Components:
   1. elements
-      * datatype -> all elements of an array have the same data type.
+      * uniform datatype -> all elements of an array have the same data type.
       * empty -> positions can be unfilled.